p-rivero/DiscordAudioStream/docs/CaptureMethods.md

 - GPU-accelerated (fast)
 - Stable
-- Can capture windows that partially outside the screen or occluded by other windows (it cannot capture minimized windows).
+- Can capture windows that are partially outside the screen or occluded by other windows (it cannot capture minimized windows).

 **Cons:**